pixe71/pixe71/README.md

 # 👋 Hi, I'm Pixe!

-🇫🇷 Currently studying for a BTS in Cybersecurity, I'm also a passionate developer interested in both professional and creative projects. 🚀
+:flag_fr:  Currently studying for a BTS in Cybersecurity, I'm also a passionate developer interested in both professional and creative projects. 🚀

 ## 🧰 Tech Stack